 Take, for example, a versatile road trainer capable of most runs.
 Here, the Reebok Floatride Forever Energy is a good example.
-You can use them for fast runs, slow runs, unpaved gravel roads, packed trails, or even marathons.
+You can wear them for fast runs, slow runs, unpaved gravel roads, packed trails, or even marathons.

-Sure, it doesn’t excel in one specific area but if you to buy just one shoe, this is as good as it gets.
+Sure, it doesn’t excel in one specific area but if you had to buy just one shoe, this is as good as it gets.

 ‘Technical’ road shoes are primarily designed for racing and fast running times.
 These could be low-profile racing flats or newer designs such as the Nike Vaporfly.
 The uppers tend to run narrow for a superior level of lock-down during speed runs.